vansh-seth/DSA/Sorting/Readme.md

 Counting sort's simplicity and efficiency make it a valuable addition to sorting algorithms, especially in situations where its assumptions about input data are met.

+# Counting Sort Complexity

+Counting Sort is an efficient sorting algorithm suitable for scenarios where the range of input elements is not significantly larger than the number of elements.
+It counts the occurrences of each unique element in the array and uses this information to sort the elements.

+## Time Complexity

+- **Best Case:** \( O(n + k) \)
+- **Worst Case:** \( O(n + k) \)
+- **Average Case:** \( O(n + k) \)

+### Explanation:

+- **Worst Case Complexity:** \( O(n + k) \)
+  - The worst-case scenario arises when the array contains a large number of unique elements.
+However, regardless of the input distribution, the algorithm's complexity remains the same due to the fixed number of loops.

+- **Best Case Complexity:** \( O(n + k) \)
+  - The best-case scenario occurs when the array contains a small number of unique elements, leading to faster execution.

+- **Average Case Complexity:** \( O(n + k) \)
+  - The average-case time complexity is the same as the best and worst cases, making Counting Sort highly consistent in performance.

+## Space Complexity

+The space complexity of Counting Sort is \( O(k) \), where \( k \) represents the range of elements in the input array.
+As the range of elements increases, so does the space complexity.

+## Key Points

+- **Stability:** Counting Sort is a stable sorting algorithm, preserving the relative order of equal elements.
+- **No Comparisons:** Unlike comparison-based sorting techniques, Counting Sort does not involve comparisons between elements, making it efficient in certain scenarios.
+- **Linear Complexity:** Counting Sort offers linear time complexity, making it suitable for scenarios where efficiency is crucial.

+## Applications

+Counting Sort finds applications in situations where:

+- The input array contains smaller integers with multiple occurrences.
+- Linear time complexity is desired, especially in scenarios with a limited range of input elements.

+Counting Sort's simplicity and efficiency make it a valuable choice for sorting integers, especially in scenarios where the input range is not significantly larger than the number of elements.